-Different Connectivity Mediums
+Redundancy Options: Different Internet Connectivity Mediums

-To make redundant Internet connectivity, you need to have more than one point of connection, which means – a viable detour on a different road.
+To make redundant internet connectivity, you need to have more than one point of connection, which means – a viable detour on a different road.
 Your options for connectivity depend on your area, and can include:

 - Fiber.
 Fiber is the fastest and has the highest bandwidth, which makes it the best pick for primary Internet service.
 However, it is not available everywhere and is often found only in densely populated major cities.

 - Copper lines.
-Copper lines include T1, DS3, DSL, and is a standard way to access the Internet.
+Copper lines include T1, DS3, DSL, and is a standard way to access the internet.
 However, converting signals creates inefficiencies because the phone network was originally built for voice and not for data.

 - Cable.
 Reliable and low in cost, it’s your best backup if you have access to fiber cabling.
 It would cost you about $200-$400 per month.

 - Wireless.
-If your business is located near the building that acts as a wireless Internet distribution point, or can use 3G/4G, satellite internet, or other wireless bridging technology – wireless is a good option for backup.
+If your business is located near the building that acts as a wireless internet distribution point, or can use 3G/4G, satellite internet, or other wireless bridging technology – wireless is a good option for backup.
 Otherwise, it’s probably too slow to be a viable option for a primary connection.

-For a secondary Internet connection, we recommend using a different network or Internet service provider (ISP).
-If both your systems are from the same ISP and their network goes down, there’s no Internet redundancy.
+For a secondary internet connection, we recommend using a different network or Internet Service Provider (ISP).
+If both your systems are from the same ISP and their network goes down, there’s no internet redundancy.
 And if a different ISP is unavailable, you can use a different connection technology of comparable bandwidth.

 How to Create a Redundant Internet Connection for Your Business

-Choosing both cable and wireless or fiber optic connection is the most common method for Internet redundancy.
+Choosing both cable and wireless or fiber optic connection is the most common method for internet redundancy.
 Fiber optic brings an added benefit of delivering the capabilities provided by an affordable and scalable cloud-hosted VoIP system.

 Working with an IT Team

 For the implementation of this system, it is vital to work with an IT team throughout the entire process.
-If you don’t have an in-house team, your ISP can provide consultations and analysis of phone and Internet access, as well as an audit of current telephone and Internet bills.
+If you don’t have an in-house team, your ISP can provide consultations and analysis of phone and internet access, as well as an audit of current telephone and Internet bills.

-Contact Rhode Island Telephone, and we will help you determine what type of Internet connectivity is the best for your business’ secondary network.
-And we promise that you will realize how much peace of mind can a safe Internet connection bring to you.
+Contact Rhode Island Telephone, and we will help you determine what type of internet connectivity is the best for your business’ secondary network.
+And we promise that you will realize how much peace of mind can a safe internet connection bring to you.